 Lundin Energy's Group and local management consists of highly experienced individuals with extensive worldwide oil and gas experience.
-The Company's CEO, Nick Walker, replaced on 1 January 2021 the Company's previous CEO, Alex Schneiter, who stepped down from his position after having worked with the Company since its inception in 2001, and as its CEO since 2015.
-The CEO is responsible for the management of the day-to-day operations of Lundin Energy.
+The Company's CEO, Nick Walker, is responsible for the management of the day-to-day operations of Lundin Energy.
 He is appointed by, and reports to, the Board.
 He in turn appoints the other members of Group management, who assist the CEO in his functions and duties, and in the implementation of decisions taken and instructions given by the Board, with the aim of ensuring that the Company meets its strategic objectives and continues to deliver responsible growth and long-term shareholder value.